Classic Ghost Stories

 Tony Walker

 A weekly podcast that reads out ghost stories, horror stories, and weird tales every week.
 Classic stories from the pens of the masters Occasionally, we feature living authors, but the majority are dead.
 Some perhaps are undead.
 We go from cosy Edwardian ghost stories (E. F. Benson, Walter De La Mare) to Victorian supernatural mysteries (M. R. James, Elizabeth Gaskell, Bram Stoker, and Charles Dickens) to 20th-century Weird Tales (Robert Aickman, Fritz Lieber, Clark Ashton-Smith, and H. P. Lovecraft) and wander from the Gothic to the Odd, even to the Literary, and then back again.
-Each episode is followed by Tony's take on the story, which can ramble on to discuss the weather, books, his dogs, what Sheila is foraging, and what he thinks of hauntology.
-Perfect to fall asleep to, and perfectly optional if you only want the tale itself.
-Get exclusive members episodes on Patreon: https://www.patreon.com/barcud
+Each episode is followed by Tony's take on the story, its author, its content and any literary considerations, which may be useful to students!
+Here's a poll that helps me plan future stories, if you have the time to fill it in.
+It's short! https://bit.ly/gqform Get exclusive members episodes on Patreon: https://www.patreon.com/barcud

 Categories: Society & Culture